erigol/spring-boot-jpa-h2/README.md

 - Way to create Spring Rest Controller to process HTTP requests
 - Way to use Spring Data JPA to interact with H2 Database

+1.Select the main Class:SpringBootJpaH2Application.java and Run as Java Application from  IDE.(Eclipse)
+2. On the browser can interact with H2 database: http://localhost:8080/h2-ui/ :
+3. Postman: import the collection in resources/postman and you can try the funcionality when the application is running.

 More Practice:
 > [Spring Boot File upload example with Multipart File](https://www.bezkoder.com/spring-boot-file-upload/)